jsoliveir/ch1-docker/readme.md

 # CI/CD Integration

-This repository is taking advantage of bitbucket-pipelines functionality in order to push container images to the cloud container registry
-(docker hub was used for this demo)
+This repository is taking advantage of the bitbucket-pipelines in order to deploy the container images to the cloud (docker hub was used as the main container registry for the purpose of this demo)

 - [https://hub.docker.com/r/jsoliveira/api.client.subscriptions/tags](https://hub.docker.com/r/jsoliveira/api.client.subscriptions/tags)
 - [https://hub.docker.com/r/jsoliveira/api.core.subscriptions/tags](https://hub.docker.com/r/jsoliveira/api.core.subscriptions/tags)